Kate Harvey: Suffrage

-During the war, most suffragists suspended the campaign for enfranchisement, but Harvey and Despard, continued to press for reform and were ardent pacifists, speaking against war.
+During the First World War, most suffragists suspended the campaign for enfranchisement, but Harvey and Despard, continued to press for reform and were ardent pacifists, speaking against war.
 The pair attended the Seventh Conference of the International Woman Suffrage Alliance in Budapest and were interested in promoting the international feminist movement.
 Both were also involved in the Theosophy movement, believing that moral and spiritual development of the individual would result in societal change.
 Harvey was described as "intensely pious" and conducted religious instruction for the children in her care in a chapel she built in her home.
 In 1916, Harvey and Despard bought a large house together, along with two cottages and a wood shed on twelve acres of land in Upper Hartfield at the edge of the Ashdown Forest.
 Naming the facility "Kurundai", they created a thirty-one-bed hospital for women and children.
 Though initially Despard paid expenses for some of the hospital patients, in 1917, the Theosophical Society became involved and the home was renamed as the Brackenhill Theosophical Home School.
 It housed children from broken homes, illegitimate children, as well as those who were sick or disabled and was directed by Harvey.
 In 1920, the Theosophical Society withdrew their support and moved the Theosophical Home School to the Old Rectory in Letchworth but Harvey continued operating the facility at Kurundai.
 In 1921, Harvey and Despard split up after nine years together when Despard moved to Ireland.
 Harvey maintained sole ownership of the facility, but between 1923 and 1928 it was operated by the Invalid Children's Aid Association as a convalescent center for children who had rheumatic diseases and she moved to a house near the facility known as "Wroth Tyes".

 In 1928, Harvey took over management again and converted Kurundai to a boarding school, which she called Brackenhill Open Air Home School.
 An open-air, facility, she focused on vegetarianism and physical exercise, providing the children with a "natural" life where they slept in the open air in shuttered shelters.
 The sides of the roofed dwellings only were shuttered in extremely poor weather.
 She continued to live at Wroth Tyes with the headmistress of the school, Helen Smith.
 The two women operated the school until the advent of the Second World War, when the government repurposed the estate for the war effort.